hashicorp/vault/website/source/docs/configuration/seal/pkcs11.html.md

 * `CKA_SIGN`: `true` (Key can be used for signing)
 * `CKA_VERIFY`: `true` (Key can be used for verifying)
 * `CKA_EXTRACTABLE`: `false` (Key cannot be exported)

+## Key Rotation

+This seal supports rotating keys by using different key labels to track key versions.
+To rotate the key value, generate a new key in a different key label in the HSM and update Vault's configuration with the new key label value.
+Restart your vault instance to pick up the new key label and all new encryption operations will use the updated key label.
+Old keys must not be disabled or deleted and are used to decrypt older data.

+**NOTE**: Prior to version 0.10.1, key information was not tracked with the ciphertext.
+If rotation is desired for data that was seal wrapped prior to this version must also set `default_key_label` and `hmac_default_key_label` to allow for decryption of older values.